coderitter/knight-validation/README.md

   // The user object is the object which is currently validated
   // Return true if your exists condition is met
 })

+// Check if the length of a string has a minmum and/or maximum length new Length({ min: 5, max: 10})
+// Check if the length of a string has exactly a specific length new Length({ exact: 5 })

 // Check if a property is there new Required